Whitechapel (and Spitalfields), Middlesex, London

 Forest Gate School

-In 1852-4, Whitechapel Union erected an industrial school for 800 children on a 12-acre site known as Jackass Field at the north side of Forest Lane in Forest Gate.
-The site layout is shown on the OS map of about 1880.
+In 1853-4, Whitechapel Union erected an industrial school for 600 children on a 12-acre site known as Jackass Field at the north side of Forest Lane in Forest Gate.
+The building was designed by the partnership of Aickin and Capes.
+It was lit by gas and was fitted with 250 lamps.
+The site layout in about 1880 is shown on the map below.

 Forest Gate District School Site, 1880.